Shih Kien

-Shek Wing-cheung (1 January 1913 – 3 June 2009), better known by his stage name Shih Kien, Sek Kin, Sek Gin or Shek Kin (石堅 (Shí Jiān, Sek6 Gin1)), was a Hong Kong actor and martial artist.
-Shih is best known for playing antagonists and villains in several early Hong Kong wuxia and martial arts films that dated back to the black-and-white period, and is most familiar to international audiences for his portrayal of the primary villain, Han, in the 1973 martial arts film Enter the Dragon that starred Bruce Lee.
+Shek Wing-cheung (1 January 1913 – 3 June 2009), known by his stage name Shih Kien (石堅 (Shí Jiān, Sek6 Gin1)), was a Hong Kong actor and martial artist.
+He was known for being one of the first stars of Chinese-language wuxia and martial arts film beginning in the 1940s, typically playing villains.
+He is most familiar to international audiences for his portrayal of the primary villain, Han, in the 1973 martial arts film Enter the Dragon that starred Bruce Lee.

-Biography

-Early life
+Early years

 Shih was raised by his stepmother and was a sickly child.
 He decided to practise martial arts to improve his health and trained for nine years.
 Shih trained at Shanghai's Chin Woo Athletic Association and was among the first generation of students at the school to be certified as instructors.
 After becoming certified to teach styles, including Eagle Claw and Choy Li Fut, he decided to start his career as an actor.
 However, the outbreak of the Second Sino-Japanese War caused his studies to be disrupted.
 Shih and his friends travelled between Guangzhou and Hong Kong to stage drama performances, in order to raise funds as part of the anti-Japanese movement.
 Besides acting on stage, Shih also participated in back-stage activities, such as makeup and arrangements of lighting and props.